MichaelYock/Frame-Scroll/README.md

 ==============

-Experimental Google Chrome Extension to add frame by frame playback to YouTube.
+Experimental Google Chrome Extension to add frame by frame playback to YouTube with unintrusive UI.

 Use mouse scroll wheel or touchpad to scroll through frames.
-Unobstructive UI.